-- All admissions materials as stated in the general undergraduate or graduate degree program admissions policy are required. - Students wishing to transfer from a certificate program to a degree program may only do so if they graduate from the certificate program with a cumulative grade point average (GPA) equal to the required GPA for the intended degree program (2.0 for undergraduate degrees).
+- All admissions materials as stated in the general undergraduate or graduate degree program admissions policy are required. - Students wishing to transfer from a certificate program to a degree program may only do so if they graduate from the certificate program with a cumulative grade point average

+(GPA) equal to the required GPA for the intended degree program (2.0 for undergraduate degrees, and 3.0 for graduate degrees).